 The use of herbicides, however, required certain measures to safeguard workers and crops.
 Wearing protective clothing during application is essential, as well as applying the right dosage as recommended on the label of herbicides or by specialists, and adhering to other instructions such as re-entry period into farm after herbicide application.

 Due to over-reliance on chemical and mechanical weed control methods, especially by new farms, weed pressure can become even more severe.
 Availability of herbicides on the market, skill in weed identification, correct matching of herbicide to specific weeds and resistant of weed species to certain herbicides can lead to inefficient weed control.
 Over-reliance on these two methods can also lead to damage soil structure and the environment.
 A safe, cheap and effective option for farmers could be integrating all methods available.

 Despite their more popular undesirable characteristics, weeds may also serve some beneficial purposes.
-They could serve as food and feed for human and livestock, provide nectar for insect pollinators, protect soil structure by protecting soil from extreme climate and improving soil organic matter.
+They could serve as food and feed for humans and livestock, provide nectar for insect pollinators, protect soil structure by protecting soil from extreme climate, and improve soil organic matter.